Explain how input features contributed to your model predictions in real time

-Explain model behavior
+Explain model predictions

 Monitor your model for changes in behavior

-Explain individual model predictions
+Explain individual model predictions in real-time

 Bundesliga Match Facts, powered by AWS, provides a more engaging fan experience during soccer matches for Bundesliga fans around the world.
 With Amazon SageMaker Clarify, the Bundesliga can now interactively explain what some of the key, underlying components are in determining what led the ML model to predict a certain xGoals value.
 Knowing respective feature attributions and explaining outcomes helps in model debugging and increasing confidence in ML algorithms, which results in higher-quality predictions.